vpavlenko/study-music/README.md

 The languages are (roughly speaking):
 - [**Rock**](parts/rock_harmony.md) - probably worst exploring the first, as it's the simplest and pretty popular.
 It makes sense to start here and expand into other Western languages later on - as they share a lot of concepts.
-- [**Classical**](parts/classical.md) - the biggest chapter here, as it's the main focus of all research and teaching (despite its unpopularity according to [streaming stats](https://headphonesaddict.com/music-streaming-statistics/))
+- [**Classical**](parts/classical.md) - the biggest chapter here, as it's the main focus of all research and teaching (despite its unpopularity according to [streaming stats](https://headphonesaddict.com/music-genre-statistics/))
 - [**Jazz**](parts/jazz.md)
 - [**Barbershop**](parts/barbershop.md)
 - [**Movies**](parts/movies_games.md)
 - [**Video games**](parts/vgm.md)
+- Other genres like R&B, country, dance electronic, gospel
-- Western regional traditions (eg. Latin American)
+- Western regional traditions (eg. Latin)

 Non-Western music languages
 ---